 My point isn't that Obama's plan is fair.
 It isn't.
 My point is that fairness doesn't need to be part of our tax policy, because it's not part of our economic system.

-//Capitalist Representative Democracy can only dissolve to so much and it's well on it's way to Plutocracy.
+/edit: I'd also like to say that tyranny of the majority is preferable to plutocracy IMO. //Capitalist Representative Democracy can only dissolve to so much and it's well on it's way to Plutocracy.

 A fair tax policy doesn't work.
 Period.
 Try getting everyone paying 15% and see how that goes for you.
 The guy making 20k needs every penny he makes.
 And the guy making 20 million is willing to spend MORE money on an accountant to help him dodge that 15% than the 15% is actually worth.